-At TRMC, we are extending our commitment to providing only the best in healthcare.
-We boast a 128-Slice CT Scanner to shorten examination times and provide superior images for more accurate diagnosis.
-Only the third such system in Texas, our CT eliminates the need for beta blockers and is ideal for patients who have previously not been candidates for this diagnostic imaging test.
+The 128-Slice CT Scanner shortens exam times and provide superior images for a more accurate diagnosis.
+Only the third such system in Texas, our CT eliminates the need for beta blockers and is ideal for patients who have not previously been candidates for diagnostic imaging test.
 Our CT also accomodates individuals weighing up to 440 pounds.

 CT Scanning, sometimes called a CAT Scan, is a noninvasive test that helps diagnose a wide array of medical conditions.
 It combines special x-ray equipment with sophisticated computer technology to produce pictures of the inside of the body.
 These cross-section images provide greater clarity than regular x-ray exams for intergnal organs, bones, soft tissues and blood vessels.

-You should wear comfortable, loose-fitting clothing to your exam.
+Wear comfortable, loose-fitting clothing to your exam.
 You may be given a gown to wear during the procedure.
 Metal objects including jewelry, eyeglasses, dentures and hairpins may affect the CT images and should be left at home or removed prior to your exam.
 You may also be asked to remove hearing aids and removable dental work.
-You may be asked not to eat or drink anything for several hours beforehand, especially if a contrast material will be used in your exam.
+You may be asked not to eat or drink anything for several hours before the scan, especially if a contrast material will be used in your exam.

 You should inform your physician of any medications you are taking and if you have any allergies.
 If you have a known allergy to contrast material, or "dye," your doctor may prescribe medications to reduce the risk of an allergic reaction.